Unzor/ws-node/README.md

 # ws-nodejs
-Run Node.js code in the browser using WebSocket, [bashbox](https://github.com/Unzor/bashbox) ([ws-bash](https://github.com/Unzor/ws-bash)) and less than 1KB in size of code.
+Run Node.js code in the browser using WebSocket, [bashbox](https://github.com/Unzor/bashbox) (specifically, parts of code from [ws-bash](https://github.com/Unzor/ws-bash)) and less than 1KB in size of code.

 # Usage
 ```javascript